Who gets to keep the watch?

 08.10.2024 13:32

-Luxury in excess: a 32-year-old man not only lavished his now ex-girlfriend with jewelry and clothes, but also paid for her to have plastic surgery.
-The Serbian man bought his sweetheart a Rolex for their engagement.
-Because the 23-year-old did not return the expensive watch after the break-up, she is now on trial for infidelity before a judge in Vienna.
+Excessive luxury: a 32-year-old man not only lavished his now ex-girlfriend with jewelry and clothes, but also paid for her to have plastic surgery.
+The Turkish man bought his sweetheart a Rolex for their engagement.
+Because the 23-year-old did not return the expensive watch after the break-up, she is now sitting before a judge in Vienna on charges of infidelity.

 A diamond bracelet, designer bags, brand-name clothes: The 32-year-old literally showered his girlfriend with expensive gifts during their relationship.
-The Serbian even treated his sweetheart to a breast operation.
+The Turkish man even treated his sweetheart to a breast operation.

 Rolex for the engagement